Running DynamoDB on Your Computer

 Downloading and Running DynamoDB

-The downloadable version of DynamoDB is implemented as an executable
+The downloadable version of DynamoDB is provided as an executable

 Download DynamoDB for free using one of these links: